ecdg/survey/README.md

 # Europe Travel Survey
 A web app to help you plan and decide the places to go to in your Europe trip with your group, friends, and/or family.
-It validates a form's submission both on the client-side and the server-side.
+The web app validates a form's submission both on the client-side and the server-side.

 * [Documentation](https://docs.cs50.net/2019/x/psets/7/survey/survey.html) for [Survey](https://github.com/emilyd17/survey/tree/master/survey)